- S -

 of winds):

-(Click on image for full
+on image above for

-descr. in Engl.) |
+descr. in Engl. |

 Model with grey case and only 6400 MILS divisions designated M